Flmelody/windward-guide/docs/guide/why-windward.md

 ## Faster than SpringBoot🚀

-Tested in a 16 core processors machine with 1000 users.
+Tested in a 16 core processors machine with 1000 users(select a random object element from collection which contains 1000+ elements, and return serialized element).

 SpringBoot3